Jaehoon9201/Python-data-preprocessing/README.md

 # FFt_ex1.py
-This example code is a reproduction of the code in the reference next.
++ This example code is a reproduction of the code in the reference next.
 [Reference](https://www.youtube.com/watch?v=s2K1JfNR7Sc)
++ Include this [FFT_ex1.py], all examples do FFT over the entire interval.
+If you change **FFT windows(unit: # of samples or seconds)** , a frequency resolution  decreases by the proportion **Fsamp/FFTwindows**.
+Eventhough, range of frequency analysis is not changed.

 ## Data Shape!
 <img src="https://user-images.githubusercontent.com/71545160/118467187-8f011400-b73e-11eb-82ed-8ab009f1cac3.png" width="600" height="400">